cosalt/matplotlib/sin(sqrt(x^2 + y^2))/README.md

 ## Features

-- **Dynamic Rotation**: The 3D surface plot rotates, providing a 360-degree view of the data, making it easier to analyze the relationship between strike price, volatility, and option price.
+- **Dynamic Rotation**: 3D **ROTATES**😲😱, 360-degree view of the data, making it easier to analyze the relationship between strike price, volatility, and option price.
-- **Mathematical Formula Display**: The plot includes an annotation displaying the formula used to generate the surface, formatted using LaTeX for clarity.
+- **Mathematical Formula Display**: The plot includes an annotation displaying the formula used to generate the surface, formatted using LaTeX.

 ## How to Use